csci430-os/vscode-remote-devcontainer/README.md

 Computer Science and Information System classes.
 The development environment you set up here may be used for many class assignment, such as data structures, operating systems, computer architecture, etc. for both undergraduate and graduate computer science classes.

 This repository mainly consists of instructions for setting up a Visual Studio Code (VSCode) development environment that uses Docker Development Containers (DevContainers) and can be used to submit assignment in GitHub classrooms.
 You will need a relatively recent computing system, either laptop or desktop.
-It is recommended you use a system with at least 4GB of memory and not too old of a processor if possible.
-You should be able to set up a VSCode DevContainer environment on Intel/AMD X86_64 hardware or Mac M1/M2 Arm architectures, though we have not yet tested as extensively these instructions on the M1/M2 Arm architectures, so feedback would be appreciated if you set up a VSCode DevContainer on that architecture.
+It is recommended you use a system with at least 4GB of memory and not too old of a processor, if possible.
+You should be able to set up a VSCode DevContainer environment on Intel/AMD X86_64 hardware or Mac M1/M2 Arm architectures.
 You should be able to set up the needed development environment on a Windows, Mac or Linux operating system based machine.
-Chromebooks or Android OS are probably not supported for this configuration.
+Chromebooks or Android OS are not supported for this configuration.

 This development environment provides a set of standard development tools, such as C/C++ compiler, build system tools and configuration,